Criminal convictions impact the outcomes of civil cases big time. Learn how it works in this post.

 Hopefully, no one you love ever gets hurt or killed by another driver’s negligent actions.
 But if they do, and they’re convicted of criminal charges, that makes it highly likely you’ll win the civil case too.

 Our legal system still requires you to go through the civil process though.
-The advantage here is that your personal injury lawyer can already see how the convicted person’s legal team will strategize their defense.
+The advantage here is that your personal injury attorney can already see how the convicted person’s legal team will strategize their defense.
 They’ll likely use a plan similar to the one they used to defend the criminal charges.

 In civil cases, the motive for the action does not matter.
 So if someone assaults you, it doesn’t matter why to simply win the case.
 However, a particularly evil motive may result in you winning more punitive damages.
 In criminal court, the prosecuting attorney would have to prove the defendant intended to harm the victim in the case of the assault.